joyoshish/Joyoshish/README.md

 <!---
 # <p align="center"><a href="https://joyoshish.github.io/">🅷🅴🅻🅻🅾 🌎, 🄸'🄼 🄹🄾🅈🄾🅂🄷🄸🅂🄷！</a></p>
 -->
 This is where I showcase my fun projects on anything I love to play with.
 I like to experiment with new Machine Learning and Deep Learning libraries and use them to make cool projects.
 I write [articles on Deep Learning in different platforms like Quora](https://bn.quora.com/profile/%E0%A6%9C%E0%A7%9F%E0%A7%8B%E0%A6%B6%E0%A7%80%E0%A6%B7-%E0%A6%B8%E0%A6%BE%E0%A6%B9%E0%A6%BE-Joyoshish-Saha/all_posts) and Medium, preferably in my mother tongue(as I feel there's lack of good articles in Bengali).
-I am a content writer in the [largest Bengali space of Quora for learning ML DL](https://bn.quora.com/q/ml).   <br>
+I am a content writer in the [Bengali space of Quora for learning ML DL](https://bn.quora.com/q/ml).   <br>
-    Currently, I am in my senior year of Information Technology bachelor's degree program at the Indian Institute of Engineering Science and Technology, Shibpur.
-I aspire to work on meaningful works that have some direct impact on people's lives.  </br>
+    Currently, I am in my senior year of Information Technology bachelor's degree program at the Indian Institute of Engineering Science and Technology, Shibpur.  </br>

 ### Yes, I am a dreamer.
 For a dreamer is one who can find his way by moonlight, and see the dawn before the rest of the world. - Oscar Wilde
 ---